scummvm/scummvm/README.md

 `location`            | Display the current location `testDecompiler`      | Test decompilation of all the scripts in game

+### 8.5.
+Modding The Longest Journey ###

+ResidualVM can load replacement assets instead of the original files for some of the asset types.
+By leveraging this capability, users can create mods for the game.
+These are the currently supported modding features:

+  * Load mods from the `mods` directory inside the game data path.
+  Each mod should be its own directory in the `mods` subdirectory.
+  Mods are loaded in alphabetical order.

+  * Load external PNG files instead of the XMG files inside the game archives.
+    The replacement PNG files can have larger dimensions when compared to the original XMG images, enabling the creation of a high resolution mod.
+    The game looks for the replacement files in a mod directory and then in the `xarc` subdirectory of the directory containing the archive in which the XMG picture to be replaced is located.
+For instance:
+  `mods/[my_mod]/1e/00/xarc/fountain_layercenter.png` needs to be used for the Venice park background.
+    ResidualVM expects PNGs to be in pre-multiplied alpha format for improved load times.
+However the `replacement_png_premultiply_alpha` `residualvm.ini` setting allows to load regular transparency PNGs when set to `true` for convenience when testing.

+Contact us if you need further capabilities for your mod.

 ## 9. Bug reports
 ResidualVM still has a few bugs, many might already have been reported,